ksator/junos-automation-with-ansible/README.md

 #About this project:
 This project has many ready to use Ansible playbooks to interact with Junos devices.
 All playbooks are named pb.*.yaml
+I am using them in Ansible trainings to network engineers.

 ###How to use this project: